Do you know how you would respond to a cyber security incident? If not, it may be time to consider a Security Incident Response Plan.

 It’s important to keep learning from the tests that you perform, as well as any genuine incidents that take place.

-If you identify any vulnerabilities or gaps in your plan, you need to make changes to your plan so that any mistakes or inefficiencies don’t happen again.
+If you identify any vulnerabilities or gaps in your place, you need to make changes to your plan so that any mistakes or inefficiencies don’t happen again.

 Your security incident response plan should include steps dedicated to assessing how well you responded to a given incident, and whether there is anything that you should do differently next time.
 Plan for how you’re going to document your investigation and record any changes that you make.
 Be sure to update your information and communicate anything important to relevant parties.